 Your spouse must first work out their taxable income usually by doing their tax return.

-If your spouse does not have to lodge a tax return, please provide an estimate of their taxable income.
+If your spouse does not have to lodge a tax return, provide an estimate of their taxable income.

-Write your spouse's taxable income in the box at item 47 on your short tax return.
-If your spouse did not have a taxable income, write 0.
+Write your spouse's taxable income at O. If your spouse did not have a taxable income, write 0.